directvt/vtm/doc/architecture.md

 ### Output

-Rendering is done taking into account the capabilities of the text console used.
-These capabilities are detected at startup.
-There are four groups:
+The binary render received for output from the server side is converted by the client side into a format suitable for the type of console being used.
+The console type is detected at startup and can be one of the following:
 - VT Terminal with true colors support
 - VT Terminal with 256 colors support (Apple Terminal)
 - VT Terminal with 16 colors support (Linux VGA Console, 16-color terminals)
 - Win32 Console with 16 colors support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)

 vtm renders itself at a constant frame rate into internal buffers and outputs to the console only when the console is ready to accept the next frame.
-This applies to slow connections and consoles.

 # Usage Scenarios